-This course is an introduction to the nature, origin, properties, and use of construction materials encountered in the area of Civil and Environmental Engineering.
+This course is an introduction to the nature, origin, properties, and use of construction materials encountered in the area of civil and environmental engineering.
 Materials covered include wood, timber, steel, non-ferrous metals, stone, brick, Portland cement, Portland cement concrete, asphalt, and asphalt paving products.
 Laboratory testing and investigation of the materials are included.
-Prerequisites: (Test scores or ENG 101 or higher) and (Test scores or MAT 140)
+Prerequisites: (Test scores or ENG 101 or concurrent or higher) and (Test scores or MAT140 or higher)